If most US expats voted, it could turn an election.

 It wasn’t always easy to vote from overseas.
 Thankfully, it continues to get easier and the number of information sites on how to vote overseas keeps growing.

 I have compiled 7 reliable websites on how to register to vote, and how to vote from overseas.
 Many of these sites also provide information about upcoming elections.
 Use whichever source you like best.

 1) Overseas Vote Foundation is a non-partisan site for US citizens abroad and US military.
 You can register to vote and request your absentee ballot through this site.

 It also offers a wealth of information on the State voting requirements, election dates and deadlines, and contact information.
 It even includes information on candidates running for election.
 One thing I like about this site is that it easily lets you vote overseas, even if you are only overseas for a few weeks.
 This means if you are only out of the country for election day, you will remain registered in your home state, so you don’t have to re-register.

 Best of all, it offers a Federal write-in absentee ballot.
 You can use that type of ballot if your requested absentee ballot is late.

-Democrats Abroad is recognized as a “state” Party by the Democratic National Committee (DNC) and is represented on the DNC by eight voting members, as well as at the quadrennial Democratic National Convention.
+Democrats Abroad is recognized as a “state” Party by the Democratic National Committee (DNC).
+It is represented on the DNC by 8 voting members, as well as at the quadrennial Democratic National Convention.

-(Note, as of 2016, Republicans do not allow US Citizens to vote in the Presidential primary election while overseas.
-Republican expats can only vote in the general election.)
+(Note: Republicans do not allow US citizens to vote in the Republican Presidential primary election while overseas.
+That is, unless you register in time and subsequently vote via your home state’s absentee ballot system.
+Otherwise, Republican expats can only cast their vote for President in the general election.)

-4) Vote from Abroad is a site for U.S. Citizens that allows you to both register and vote from abroad.
-It also has all sort of information, such as
+4) Vote from Abroad is a site for US Citizens that allows you to both register and vote from abroad.
+It also has all sorts of information, such as

 - Quick write-in ballot access